Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Forward model with simulation lightcones

 While the $k$NN-CDF calculation is relatively slow, it does scale well with number of radial bins (only affects step 4) and order $k$ (only affects step 3,4).
-Thus, $k$NN-CDF can still be computationally advantageous when compared to high-order correlation functions.
+Thus, $k$NN-CDF is computationally advantageous when compared to high-order correlation functions.
 We also expect to achieve significant speedups by building up a grid-based $k$NN calculator from scratch, adopting many of the techniques used for \textsc{Corrfunc}.